 - Veneers reflect light similarly to natural enamel.
 Because veneers are layered with medical-grade ceramic, they offer optimal translucency.
 This offers truly lifelike results.
 In fact, once in place, they are virtually indistinguishable from your natural teeth.

 - Veneers are stain-resistant.
-Porcelain doesn’t stain like natural enamel does.
+Porcelain smile improvements don’t stain like tooth enamel does.
 Therefore, your veneers can remain bright and dazzling for many years to come.

 - Veneers are stronger and more durable than composite resin.
-Chips and cracks can also be repaired with cosmetic dental bonding.
+Tooth surface chips and cracks can also be repaired with cosmetic dental bonding.
 However, the composite resin used in this procedure is not as strong as porcelain.
 In addition, it is opaquer.
 As a result, the outcome is not as natural.